turbot/steampipe-plugin-aws/docs/tables/aws_eks_addon_version.md

 Amazon EKS add-ons help to automate the provisioning and lifecycle management of common operational software for Amazon EKS clusters.

-Amazon EKS add-ons version describes the Kubernetes versions that the add-on can be used with.
+Amazon EKS add-on versions describe the Kubernetes versions that the add-on can be used with.

 ## Examples